 This is the primary goal of an innovation culture – that everyone is motivated to contribute their ideas over time.
 There are many ways to encourage this process to become embedded, but here are a selection of tried-and-tested ideation techniques.

 Step 4: Encourage collaboration.

 Ideas may strike at any time, but no (wo)man is an island.
-By using the right Idea Management Software, you can create a space where your team is able to discuss, debate and collaborate on ideas.
+By using the right Idea Management software, you can create a space where your team can discuss, debate and collaborate on ideas.
 This means the most significant and powerful thoughts will automatically rise to the surface, helping you to identify what really matters.